 - Write it down.
 Find a place to jot down your gratitude.
-It can be a plain spiral notebook, a note on your phone or calendar, a printed sheet, or in a fancy, task-specific Gratitude Journal.
+It can be a plain spiral notebook, a note on your phone or calendar, a printed sheet, or in a fancy, task-specific Gratitude Journal (we love this one by Mal Paper).
 Do what appeals to you and what you will stick to.
 If you like to draw, you may choose to sketch what you are grateful for instead.
 The method of expressing your gratitude is not as important as the practice of noticing and expressing it.
 Remember that.

 - No judgment.
 Don’t judge the quality of what you are grateful for.
 The what is less important than the actual act of pausing, noticing, and appreciating from your heart.
 There is value in being grateful for the smallest things that we often take for granted.

 - Be consistent.
 Practice at the same time every day for 30 days to get yourself in the habit.
 Schedule just 5 minutes immediately after waking, during your morning coffee, on your lunch break, as an afternoon mental break, or right before bedtime.
 Find the time that works for your schedule.